colomboluke/bracket-maker/src/Brainstorm.md

 - Make new seeding algorithm work with rendering
 - Add choosing winner capability
 - BUG: when we have 5+ teams, and try to remove the first one, it crashes.
+- Make a zoom in/out button in the bottom right of BracketPreview